netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_password_reset_module.rst

         *(str)*
       -
-      - The ip address of the netscaler appliance where the nitro API calls will be made.
+      - The ip address of the Citrix ADC appliance where the nitro API calls will be made.

         The port can be specified with the colon (:).
 E.g. 192.168.1.1:555.
     * - password